thiagoferrax/mychecklist/README.md

 Rethinking the agile-checklist and the agileDMAIC method.

-## User Storues
+## User Stories

-1. As a member of a team, I want to create a checklist, so that I could use and share with my team and start using it to evaluate a process.
+1. As a member of a team, I want to create a checklist, so that I could share with my team and start using it to evaluate a process.

 ## Architecture overview